 If the visitor elects to repeat only one domain of an ASQ-3, the re-screening of that domain should be done within two weeks of the initial ASQ-3 and the score of the re-screened domain and the re-screened date should be entered into the notes on the initial ASQ-3 activity date.
 (Do not change the initial domain score and do not enter the second domain score as a separate ASQ-3).
 The Plan of Action should also be completed checking off "Repeat same age ASQ-3 or domain or administer the next age appropriate ASQ-3" and indicating that the re-screening occurred in the results section.
 Note that the re-screening is a follow up to the initial screening, not a separate screening.
 If the child is eligible for the next age interval ASQ-3, when the visitor is ready to do the re-screening, a complete new ASQ-3 using the appropriate age interval should be done.
 Do not repeat only the domain, instead a full new age appropriate screening should be done.
+Likewise, if more than two weeks has passed from the initial ASQ-3, a completely new age appropriate screening should be done.

-The ASQ-SE is to be administered when the child is 6, 12, 18, 24, 30, 36, 48 and 60 months of age.
+The ASQ-SE-2 is to be administered at least once by the time the child is 6 months old, at 12, 18, 24, 30, 36, 48 and 60 months of age.
 The same 30-day window before and after the due date that applies to the ASQ-3 also applies to the ASQ-SE.
-The ASQ-SE is to be entered into SPHERE within 4 weeks of completion, on the individual child's record.
+The ASQ-SE-2 is to be entered into DIASEY within 4 weeks of completion, on the individual child's record.

-If a visitor is unable to complete an entire ASQ-SE at the time of the visit, the visitor may return within 2 weeks to complete the same age interval questionnaire if the child is still eligible for that age interval.
+If a visitor is unable to complete an entire ASQ-SE-2 at the time of the visit, the visitor may return within 2 weeks to complete the same age interval questionnaire if the child is still eligible for that age interval.
 If the child's age at the time of the return visit indicates the child is now eligible for the next age interval, the new age interval should be used.
 When after two weeks, the child is still eligible for the same questionnaire interval; the entire questionnaire should be readministered.